JulianSchroden/cine_remote/README.md

 ## Project Overview

-In its current version, the app only supports white-listed camera models, which are currently the Canon C100II and the Canon EOS 70D.
+In its current version, the app only supports white-listed camera models, which are currently the Canon C100II, the Canon EOS 70D, and the Canon EOS R7.

 Beware that the communication with these cameras is based on reverse engineering their protocols.
 Since I didn't have access to any API documentation for these protocols, there are certainly edge cases the CineRemote app does not handle correctly.